Hon-Hai-Quantum-Computing/QST_RGD/README.md

 # Overview

 1. The program uses the optimization method of Riemannian Gradient Descent (RGD) algorithm to do the tomography problem.
-   The implementation follows from the arxiv
+   The implementation follows from the arXiv:2210.04717

+2. Compare the optimization method of Momentum-inspired Factorized Gradient Descent (MiFGD).

 # Package dependence
-1. use the optimization method of Momentum-inspired Factorized Gradient Descent (MiFGD) as the basis
+1. The package depedence is the same as those from MiFGD.